Perlkonig/personal-blog/README.md

+# Personal Blog

-This is a Git repo of my personal [Grav](https://www.getgrav.org) blog.
+This is a Git repo of my personal blog, now set in Hugo.
 All posts are copyrighted by Aaron Dalton as of their posting date.
 All rights reserved.